-In addition to providing your turtle with an enclosure that has ample space, you will also need to give him a swimming area.
+In addition to providing your turtle with an enclosure that has ample space, you will also need to give your turtle a swimming area.
 Although turtles are not entirely aquatic, they spend a lot of their time in the water.
 In fact, turtles need water to hydrate and regulate their body temperature.
-The question of how long a turtle can go without water ultimately depends on several factors including its age, specific species, and the temperature of its enclosure.
-Generally speaking, a turtle can go about 8 hours without water in a warm and dry environment.
+The question of how long a turtle can go without water ultimately depends on several factors including their age, specific species, and the temperature of their enclosure.
+Generally speaking, a turtle can go about 6-8 hours without water in a warm and dry environment.

 In this article, we will discuss which aquatic turtle species make the best pets, why turtles need water, and how to provide fresh and clean water to your turtles.